turingschool/lesson_plans/ruby_01-object_oriented_programming_with_ruby/object_oriented_programming.markdown

 Whatever it means to be Horacio, you would define in the class, and then create an instance of the class.
 This is the idea of Horacio-ness and you would create one Horacio from that mold.

-Contrast that with something like a guard.
+Contrast that with something like a generic guard.

 ```
 class Guard
+  def march
+    puts "I'm marching"
+  end
 end

 g1 = Guard.new
 g2 = Guard.new
 g3 = Guard.new

 guards = [g1, g2, g3]